devoteamgcloud/petra/cli/petra_update.md

-## petracli update
+## petra update

+Update one or multiple config values of a module.

+### Synopsis

-Update one or multiple settings of a module and make changes in the .petra-config.yaml
+Update one or multiple config values of a module.
+			1. Get config values passed as arguments to petra.
+			2. Make changes to {namespace}-{module}-{version}/{namespace}-{module}-{version}-tar.gz in the Google Cloud Storage bucket.
+			3. Make changes to the local .petra-config.yaml of the local module

 ```
-petracli update [flags]
+petra update [flags]
 ```

 ### Options